neatFactory/JobAgent/README.md

 ```
 - The plugin assembly is your business module, where you can fully implement complex business logic.
 - As long as the corresponding Job description is implemented, it will be called by the framework.
-- ⚠️ Add `<EnableDynamicLoading>true</EnableDynamicLoading>` to the project properties of the plugin assembly to copy all the package DLLs.
+- When a plugin assembly has dependencies on libraries outside of those in JobAgent, add `<EnableDynamicLoading>true</EnableDynamicLoading>` in the assembly properties.⚠️

 ### Plugin Configuration Class